 From time to time, when major disasters occur, PBGC grants disaster relief by waiving late filing and payment penalties for certain plans.
-Disaster Relief Announcements are available through the Resources Page at www.pbgc.gov.
+Disaster Relief Announcements are available through the Practitioners Page on PBGC's website.
 If your plan is covered by a PBGC Disaster Relief Announcement for this premium filing, report the four-digit code provided in the applicable Disaster Relief Announcement.